Tennis Court

 The Project

-Exploring the mathematical beauty of tennis scoring
+Exploring some data, some math, and the beauty of tennis

 What is Scorigami?

-Scorigami represents the occurrence of a final score that has never happened before in a sport's history.
-Originated by Jon Bois for American football, we've adapted this concept to tennis, tracking every unique match score combination across professional tournaments.
+Originated by Jon Bois for American football, we've done our best to adapt this concept to tennis, tracking every unique match score combination across professional tournaments.

 750k+